GServlet/gservlet-site/content/learn/_index.md

 }
 ```

-For a deep insight, please read the complete [documentation](/documentation).
+For a deep insight, please read the Developer Guide in our [documentation](/documentation) page.